adrien-f/tf-state-worker/README.md

 npx wrangler deploy
 ```

+[Wrangler](https://developers.cloudflare.com/workers/wrangler/) is Cloudfare's tool to test and deploy workers.

+> [!IMPORTANT]
-Note that by default, all requests will fail due to the default authorization method.
+> Note that by default, all requests will fail due to the default authorization method.

 You can also execute `npx wrangler dev` to run a local worker and try it before deploying.